Ever come across the word “riders” in an insurance brochure, and wondered why it’s there considering you’re not buying motorbike insurance?

 Something to take into consideration before purchasing rider premiums is the increments of the premium as you age — meaning that as you get older, the higher the sum of payment for the rider will be.

-In addition, with some types of insurance, once you have made a claim for a rider, your entire policy may become void.
+In addition, with some types of insurance, once you have made a claim for a rider, your policy may terminate.

 However, chosen carefully, riders can really improve your insurance coverage at a low cost.
-Here are the riders we recommend for two common forms of insurance:
+Here are the common riders for two common forms of insurance:

 What riders are available for health insurance?